NativeScript/nativescript-angular-guide/src/chapters/chapter3.md

 <div class="exercise-end"></div>

-The main new concept here is the `@RouteConfig` decorator, which you use to provide a list of all routes that are present in your app.
+If you haven’t played with routing in Angular 2 before, you can refer to [Angular’s tutorial on the topic](https://angular.io/docs/ts/latest/tutorial/toh-pt5.html) for some background, but the basic concept is you include a  `@RouteConfig` decorator, and pass that decorator a list of all routes that are present in your app.
 Currently you only have one route, which is why `@RouteConfig` contains a single entry.

-> **TIP**: If you haven’t played with Angular 2 routing before, you can refer to [Angular’s tutorial on the topic](https://angular.io/docs/ts/latest/tutorial/toh-pt5.html) for some background.

-The other new concept in this example is `<page-router-outlet>`, which is your app’s first directive.
-You can check out Angular’s docs for [details on what directives do](https://angular.io/docs/ts/latest/api/core/Directive-decorator.html), but the simplest way to think of them is as something that can affect the markup you put in your `template`—in this case `<page-router-outlet>`.
+The other new concept in this example is the `<page-router-outlet>` tag, which is your app’s first directive.
+You can again check out Angular’s docs if you want [detailed information on what directives are and do](https://angular.io/docs/ts/latest/api/core/Directive-decorator.html), but the simplest way to think of a directive is as something that can affect the markup you put in your `template`—in this case `<page-router-outlet>`.

+And to take a step back, that directive, `<page-router-outlet>` is the only difference in routing between the routing code above and the [same code in the Groceries web implementation](https://github.com/tjvantoll/Groceries/blob/master/app/app.component.ts).
 Angular 2 provides a `<router-outlet>` directive for web apps, and NativeScript extends that directive with its own `<page-router-outlet>` directive that handles the unique environment of iOS and Android apps.
-To see how it works let’s add another page.
+The great thing about NativeScript is those details are transparent to you as a developer.

+Let’s add another page to see the routing in action.

 <h4 class="exercise-start">
     <b>Exercise</b>: Create the list page